-1. Or higher te reo papers if you meet the requirements for Recognition of Prior Learning
+1. Or higher te reo courses if you meet the requirements for Recognition of Prior Learning

-2. Electives are non-compulsory papers that help you broaden your learning.
+2. Electives are non-compulsory courses that help you broaden your learning.
 Please discuss your choice of electives with the faculty registrar.

-Elective papers
+Elective courses

-The degree is flexible enough to enable you to include papers of your interest, either from Māori development or from a wide range of other degrees across AUT.
+The degree is flexible enough to enable you to include courses of your interest, either from Māori development or from a wide range of other degrees across AUT.

-You can choose from a wide range of elective papers, either from the list below or from other AUT bachelor's degrees.
+You can choose from a wide range of elective courses, either from the list below or from other AUT bachelor's degrees.

-Māori development papers
+Māori development courses